gaelj/BlazorCodeMirror6/README.md

 - [ ] automatic translation
 - [ ] update doc in dotnet either on text changes or on blur / add GetText()
 - [ ] deleting a file link deletes the file from the server
+- [ ] button (visible when editor is hovered), to copy raw editor content to clipboard

 ### For Markdown language